FaaSKeeper: Learning from Building Serverless Services with ZooKeeper as an Example: Evaluation

 A workload of 100,000 read operations costs \$0.04.

-\emph{Writing.} The cost of writing is separated into computing and storing data: two queue operations and function executions, synchronization in the \code{writer} and \code{distributor}, and writing data to the user store.
-For both functions, we use regression to estimate linear cost models using data from Sec.~\ref{sec:evaluation_writes}, with $R^2$ scores of 0.98 (writer) and 0.84 (distributor).
+\emph{Writing.} The cost of writing is separated into computing and storing data: two queue operations, function executions, synchronization in the \code{follower} and \code{leader}, and writing data to the user store.

 A workload of 100,000 write operations costs \$1.12.
+With hybrid storage, the cost of user storage write $W_{S3}(s)$ becomes $W_{DD}(s)$ There, a workload of 100,000 write operations costs \$0.72.

-\emph{Storage.} The databases and queues do not generate any inactivity charges except for retaining data in the cloud.
+\emph{Storage.} The databases and queues do not generate any inactivity charges except for retaining data.
 Storing user data in S3 with \toolname{} is 3.47x cheaper than storing the same data in the block storage \code{gp3} attached to the EC2 virtual machines hosting ZooKeeper.
+The hybrid storage incurs higher costs, as retaining data in DynamoDB is 3.125x more expensive than block storage.
+However, the size of ZooKeeper data is not high as nodes are usually small, and data access costs dominate the long-term storage.

-\textbf{ZooKeeper cost} The cost of ZooKeeper is constant and includes the cost of a persistent allocation of virtual machines.
+\textbf{ZooKeeper} The cost is constant and includes the cost of a persistent allocation of virtual machines.
 The smallest number of virtual machines is three.
 However, a single machine with an attached EBS block storage has an annual durability of 99.9\%.
 To match the annual durability of S3 used as the user store in \toolname{} (11 9's), the ZooKeeper ensemble requires nine machines.
 Depending on the VM selection, the daily cost changes from \$0.5 on \code{t3.small}, through \$1 on the \code{t3.medium} used for our experiments, up to \$2 on \code{t3.large}.
 Additionally, the machines must be provisioned with block storage to store OS, ZooKeeper, and user data.
-20GB of storage adds a monthly cost of between \$4.8 (three VMs) and \$14.4 (nine VMs).
+20GB of storage adds a monthly cost of between \$4.8 (3 VMs) and \$14.4 (9 VMs).